-Cold and flu season….
-Those very words are dreadful right?
-I mean who enjoys days of laying-around with a runny nose, and a sore throat with a box of kleenex’s never more than arms reach way?
+Are you looking forward to cold and flu season?
+No, those very words are dreadful right?
+Who enjoys days of laying-around with a runny nose, and a sore throat with a box of kleenex’s never more than arms reach way?
 Or better yet when your kids feel that way?
 Nope.
 No one.
 Ever.
 Cold weather may take its toll at times and be a catalyst for spreading illness, but it doesn’t have to be.
-Why not take those garden fresh veggies and turn them in to a natural, super-powered healing elixir?
-A natural, home-made, antibiotic of sorts.
-Fire cider, curing the common cold faster, the way our ancestors did, without pharmaceutical antibiotics that destroy gut health.
+Remember those garden fresh veggies?
+Why not turn them into a natural, super-powered healing elixir?
+A natural, homemade, antibiotic of sorts.
+Fire cider, curing a common cold faster, the way our ancestors did, without pharmaceutical antibiotics that destroy gut health.

-Fire cider is nothing new.
-In fact it was a very common homemade household item in generations past.
+Fire cider was a very common homemade household item in generations past.
 The reason it was so common is because it is so easy to make.
 With a few home-grown veggies, apple cider vinegar and a little honey and voila, you have a very potent, illness curing drink.
-So if it is so healthy and effective why did people quit making it?
-The rise of prescription antibiotics made things like fire cider nearly extinct.
-However we now know that pharmaceutical antibiotics destroy our microbiome which is literally the key to all aspects of our health, happiness and immune system.

 I made two batches here a half-gallon of the full recipe and two quarts of the more child-friendly less hot version.

 Fire Cider Recipe

 5 inch horseradish root

 5 inch ginger root

 4-5 hot peppers (jalapeno, habanero, serrano, black Hungarian pepper or similar, for child-friendly leave peppers out)